duah-amankwa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This file is on functions nested loops
+This file is on C programming functions nested loops